google/or-tools/ortools/sat/docs/scheduling.md

     length > 1.
 If no such path exists, then no tasks are active.
     In this simplified model, all tasks must be performed.

-    Note that we do not enforce the minimum length constraint on the last sequence of tasks of the same type.

     Args:
       model: The CpModel to add the constraints to.
       starts: The array of starts variables of all tasks.
       durations: the durations of all tasks.
       task_types: The type of all tasks.
-      lengths: The computed length of the current sequence for each task.
+      lengths: the number of tasks of the same type in the current sequence.
       cumuls: The computed cumul of the current sequence for each task.
       sequence_length_constraints: the array of tuple (`task_type`, (`length_min`,
         `length_max`)) that specifies the minimum and maximum length of the